ArturMarschenkulov/circassian/Lesson/Grammar/Clause, Adjective clause.md

 This article talks about adjective clauses.
 These are clauses which can be regarded as adjectives to a noun.
+This also includes relative clauses.

 # Frequent use of participles